Raise your hand if you just can’t wait until baby cold and flu season?

 When your baby does get a stuffy nose and lots of congestion, use these 5 tips to clear up your baby’s congestion with more giggles and less pinning baby down.

-1. Before blowing your baby’s nose, always lay your baby on her back and start playing together.
+Before blowing your baby’s nose, always lay your baby on their back and start playing together.

 The key to making it easier to blow your baby’s nose is to focus on playing and having fun every time it is time to clean you baby’s nose.